Provider Manual | Section 9

-The purpose of the Health Plan of San Mateo’s (HPSM’s) Quality Improvement (QI) Program is to establish methods for systematically working to ensure that all HPSM members receive high quality health care and to help optimize their health status.
+The purpose of the Health Plan of San Mateo’s (HPSM’s) Quality Improvement (QI) Program is to establish methods for systematically ensuring all members receive high quality health care.
 Through the QI Program and in collaboration with HPSM providers, HPSM strives to continuously improve the structure, processes, and outcomes of its health care delivery system.

 HPSM’s QI Program has a commitment to quality that relies on HPSM senior management oversight and accountability and integrates the activities of all departments in meeting program goals and objectives.
 The QI Program involves members, participating providers, regulators, plan sponsors and evaluators in the development, evaluation, and planning of quality activities.

 HPSM incorporates continuous quality improvement methodology that focuses on the specific needs of HPSM customers.
 It is organized to identify and analyze significant opportunities for improvement in care and services, to develop improvement strategies and to systematically track whether these strategies result in progress towards established benchmarks or goals.
 Focused QI Program activities are carried out on an ongoing basis to ensure that quality of care issues are identified and corrected.
 Quality studies and monitoring activities are reported through the quality committee structure to HPSM’s governing body.
 The QI Program Description is reviewed and updated annually.